Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       echo "your txt" > msg.txt

-- This fails if we try to write to Users, but if we more to Public we can upload the file:
+- This fails if we try to write to the "Users" dir, but if we move to "Public" we can upload the file:

         smbclient -U tomcat%Tomcatadm //172.16.1.11/Users -c "cd Public; put data.aspx"